po1sigala/live/01-Class-Content/02-Advanced-CSS-dev/01-Activities/22-Stu_Media-Query-Print/README.md

 # Media Query for Print

-In this activity, you will work with a partner to create a media query for webpages viewed on a screen in print preview mode or actually printed on paper to look neatly organized and uncluttered.
+In this activity, you will work with a partner to create a media query for printing webpages so that it is organized and uncluttered on paper.

 ## Instructions

 * Be sure to work with your partner!

+* Open [index.html](./Unsolved/index.html) in your browser and view in Print Preview Mode.

+  * As a user, I want to print from the web but exclude UI elements so they don't clutter the page on paper.

 * Open [style.css](./Unsolved/assets/css/style.css) to examine the code and implement the following features:

-  * As a user, I want to print from the web but exclude UI elements so they don't clutter the page on paper.

-  * When I view a webpage in print preview mode, I want the page margins to be set at 2cm.
+  * When I print this blog post, I don't want the form to be printed.

-  * If the webpage contains links, when the webpage is printed, I want to be able to see links' URLs printed on the page.
+  * If the blog post contains links, I want to see the links' URLs printed on the page, however I don't want to see the header's links printed.

+  * I want to see the blog post evenly centered on the page with a 2cm margin all around.

 ## 💡 Hint(s)